-At Feldstein Family Law Group, initial consultations are generally one hour in length.
-While consultations are free, some conditions do apply.
-On the day of your appointment, you will be asked to fill out an intake form which provides your lawyer with the information necessary to offer you informed and sound advice.
-The process of filling out the intake form will be made easier if, prior to attending the meeting, you are able to gather the following information:
+On the day of your appointment, you will be asked to fill out an information form which provides us with the information necessary to offer you informed and sound advice.
+To make the most of your initial consultation, it is helpful if you are able to gather the following information, prior to the meeting:

 - Contact information for both you and your spouse

 - The existence of any previous spouses and the name of these spouses

 - The existence of any orders/agreements with respect to your matter

 - The occupation and income of both you and your spouse

 - The date of prior divorces/divorce certificates